stb5585/Dungeon-Crawl/README.md

     - File that outlines the various racial options when creating a new character
 - README.md
     - General description of program
-- spells.py
-    - Main file for controlling spells and skills of the character classes
 - storyline.py
     - File that is primarily used for user-input function; will eventually house the storyline
 - town.py